readthedocs/blog/sphinx-markdown-2021.rst

 ============================================

-Read the Docs has been committed to improving the accessibility and user experience of Sphinx since its beginnings, and that includes the markup language in which the documentation is written.
+Read the Docs has been committed to improving the accessibility and user experience of Sphinx since the start, and that includes the markup language in which the documentation is written.
 After carefully listening to users that wanted to use Markdown in Sphinx as well as reStructuredText,